diantonioandrea/CLIbrary/README.md

 A comprehensive Python library of standard CLI utilities for convenient command, I/O, and file handling.

-**CLIbrary** is a comprehensive Python library of standard CLI utilities designed to make command line usage, input/output, and file handling easier and more efficient.
-It provides a wide range of tools for interacting with a shell, including essential utilities for command line parsing and I/O and file manipulations.
+**CLIbrary** is a comprehensive Python library that makes command line usage, input/output, and file handling easier and more efficient. *It provides a wide range of tools for interacting with a shell*, including essential utilities for *command line parsing and I/O, file manipulations, tab completion, and command hinting*.
 With these tools, **CLIbrary** makes it easy to integrate powerful command-line functionality into any Python project.

 Make sure to take a look at the [documentation](https://github.com/diantonioandrea/CLIbrary/blob/main/docs/docs.md), at the [contributing guidelines](https://github.com/diantonioandrea/CLIbrary/blob/main/.github/CONTRIBUTING.md) and at the [examples](#examples).